-Mat 4:16 the people living in darkness have seen a great light; upon those living in the region, in the shadow
+Mat 4:16 the people living in darkness have seen a great light; upon those living in the region, in the shadow of death, light has dawned."

 Ultimately providing a hint to the reader - "look at Isaiah 9".
 Unfortunately, today, believers are not taught how to understand Scripture from a Jewish perspective.
 One might say, "what does this have to do with Isaiah 9:6: